A Tribute to My Soul Sister Darlene

 In terms of Elven jobs, this part of the gift process is crucial, because, without enough workers, chaos ensues at the North Pole and Elves can get a little grumpy.

-Believe me, you don’t want to be neat a grumpy Elf.
+Believe me, you don’t want to be near a grumpy Elf.
 More about that in Diary of an Elf (coming to a theatre near you, in the near or not so near future, depending on when you are reading this).

 I kinda have to write the book first.
 So I’m starting with blog posts.